A glob pattern is a text expression that matches one or more

 Note that unlike POSIX globs, these special characters and

 / directory separators as well as the

 . in the name of a hidden file or directory.
 This is because

 Fossil file names are stored as complete path names.
 The distinction

-between file name and directory name is “below” Fossil in this sense.
+between file name and directory name is “underneath” Fossil in this sense.

 The bracket expressions above require some additional explanation: